inabikarilibrary/inalib/inapedia/players/spanish/lucas.md

 # Lucas

-Lucas is a Spanish player, maining Nomash.
+Lucas is a Spanish :es: player, maining Nomash.

 ## Achievements